Timinator2000/techio-algo-x/19 - 2025 and beyond/11 - connect the colours part 1.md

 This puzzle, crafted by @Harry.B., is a stellar, visual exact-cover problem using the CodinGame SDK.
 It earns two thumbs up for its engaging design!
 To succeed, you’ll need sharp grid-navigation skills to generate possible paths between pairs of same-colored endpoints.
 Once you’ve mastered path generation, Algorithm X will efficiently find solutions for all test cases.

-Keep your code tight as things will get a lot tougher on Part 2!
+Keep your code tight as things will get a lot tougher in Part 2!